gertjana/ttn_dashboard/README.md

 ```

 ### Configuration

-consisting of

-* InfluxDB - time series db
-* Chronograf - admin ui
-* Kapacitor - Alerting
-* Telegraf - Metrics gathering
-* grafana - Dashboards

-in a bunch of docker containers
+we will connect to the MQTT broker of TTN to get our sensor data

 First get a telegraf config:

+from the root of this application run:
 ```
 docker run --rm telegraf -sample-config > ./telegraf/telegraf.conf
 ```

-in the config look for the `output.influxdb` and change that to
+in the telegraf.conf look for the `outputs.influxdb` section and change the url to
 ```
 http://influxdb:8086
 ```
-and then look for the `input.mqtt_consumer` section and change it to:
+and then look for the `inputs.mqtt_consumer` section and change it to:

+filling in the `region`, `ttn-application-eui` and `ttn-acces-key` from the TTN application you want to connect to

 ```
 [[inputs.mqtt_consumer]]
   servers = ["<region>.thethings.network:1883"]